Rainnny7/RedisExporter/README.md

 Option               Description
 ------               -----------
 -?, -h, --help       Show the help message
---export <Boolean>   Whether to export or import the database (default: true) --file <File>        The data file (default: data.json) --host <String>      The host to connect to (default: localhost) --index <Integer>    The database index to use during connection (default: 0) --password <String>  The password to use during connection
+--confirm            Whether to confirm the import --export <Boolean>   Whether to export or import the database (default: true) --file <File>        The data file (default: data.json) --flush              Whether to flush the database prior to importing --host <String>      The host to connect to (default: localhost) --index <Integer>    The database index to use during connection (default: 0) --password <String>  The password to use during connection